juju/docs/src/en/caas.md

 First off, a Kubernetes cluster will be required.
 Essentially, you will use it as you would any other cloud that Juju interacts with: the cluster becomes the backing cloud.

+To summarise, the steps for using Kubernetes with Juju are:

+ 1. Obtain a cluster
-In this document, we deploy the cluster using Juju itself.
+ 1. Add the cluster to Juju
+ 1. Deploy CAAS-specific charms

+### Obtain a Kubernetes cluster

-To deploy a minimal two-machine Kubernetes cluster we'll use the [kubernetes-core][kubernetes-core-charm] bundle available in the Charm Store:
+You may obtain a Kubernetes cluster in any way.
+However, in this document, we deploy the cluster using Juju itself.
+We will do so by deploying a minimal two-machine Kubernetes cluster by making use of the [kubernetes-core][kubernetes-core-charm] bundle available in the Charm Store:

 ```bash